Channels in the Business Model Canvas For Distribution

 The effective delivery of your value proposition is intricately tied to your constant relationship with your customer segment.
 Different customer segments have distinct expectations for how they want to receive products or services, underscoring the importance of consistently re-evaluating the customer journey and overall experience you provide.

 The decisions surrounding how to deliver to customers, whether through physical channels, virtual channels, direct methods, indirect approaches, hybrid models, and more, are influenced by a multitude of factors.
 Each approach presents its own set of challenges and opportunities, contingent on the unique requirements of your company and the preferences of your customers.
-Therefore, it is essential to carefully consider these factors when devising your delivery strategy to best meet your customer’s needs and expectations.
+Therefore, it is essential to carefully consider these factors when devising your delivery strategy to best meet your customer’s jobs to be done and expectations.
 Regularly reassessing and adapting your delivery methods will enable your business to stay responsive to changing market dynamics and maintain a competitive edge.

 1- Customer Segments and Market Size